Fahma

 Fahma (فحمة) is a Palestinian town in the Jenin Governorate of the State of Palestine in the western area of the West Bank, located 15 kilometers southwest of Jenin.
 According to the Palestinian Central Bureau of Statistics, the town had a population of 2,439 inhabitants in mid-year 2006 and 3,193 by 2017.

 History

 Pottery sherds from early and late Roman, Byzantine, and early Islamic periods have been found here.

 In 1941, a carved stone with a relief of a Torah ark was discovered near the village's mosque, which previously was a Crusader church.
 This finding led scholars to believe that Fahma was a Samaritan settlement during Late Antiquity, and that the church and mosque stand on the site of an earlier Samaritan synagogue.

+Just north of the former church lays a half-destroyed vaulted building, which has an opening with a lintel on the south side, it is possible the basement of a hall house, dating to the Crusader era.

 In 1179 the village was mentioned together with Ajjah (named Casale Age) in Crusader sources as being among the villages whose revenue were given to the Zion Abbey by Pope Alexander III.

 In the Mamluk era, it was a station on the road between Damascus and Cairo, used for the express bringing of snow.
 It also had beacons for conveying messages.